traefik/traefik/docs/content/https/tls.md

     The `stores` list will actually be ignored and automatically set to `["default"]`.

+If the certificates store contains several certificates for a given hostname, traefik will use first Elliptic Curves certificates, then RSA ones.
+In case the client don't handle Elliptic Curves certificates, traefik will determine that during the client connection establishment, and will present a RSA certificate.

 ### Default Certificate

 Traefik can use a default certificate for connections without a SNI, or without a matching domain.